-The church was built in Grinshill stone at a similar time to nearby Haughmond Abbey.
-The Nave and Chancel date from at least the 12th century with existing pairs of small Norman, possibly Saxon, round arched windows.
-Archaeologists believe some foundation stones are also Saxon.
-The 15th century west tower is a “glorious example of Perpendicular architecture.”
-Three of the original C17th bells remain alongside the very old, rare and precious service bell dating from 1499.
-The church is also home to a Medieval chest, carved from one piece of oak.
+Built in local stone at a similar time to nearby Haughmond Abbey.
+The Chancel is dated from the 12th century with two existing pairs of small Norman, possibly Saxon, round arched windows; archaeologists believe some foundation stones are Saxon.
+The west tower is a “glorious example of Perpendicular architecture.” completed in 1475 and contains a good ring of six bells, the majority from the seventeenth century, three of the original bells and the chiming bell (1499) remain being described as 'very old, very rare and very precious'.

-Outside a substantial, well maintained churchyard provides a habitat for mason bees, areas of wild bluebells and a memorial daffodil bank.
-It includes several listed tombs and a World War 2 grave.
-The church is within the conservation area of the village with several other listed buildings alongside.
+Outside a substantial well maintained churchyard, habitat for mason bees, areas of wild bluebells and a memorial daffodil bank, sensory garden, several listed tombs, WW11 grave and a listed oak lychgate.